Amazon Echo Show 15 is an Echo Show you hang on your wall like a picture frame

 Running out of shelves to store all your Amazon Echo speakers on?
 The tech giant has just revealed an all-new kind of Echo device during its annual hardware refresh – the Echo Show 15, a wall-hung smart screen that’s as much a picture frame as it is a connected gadget.

-With a 15.6-inch touchscreen, the device can also be table mounted with an included stand.
+With a 15.6-inch touchscreen, the device can also be table mounted with a sold-separately stand.
 Powered by the AZ2 Neural Edge processor, Amazon sees it not just as a smart screen, but a family hub too, collating calendars, notes, shopping lists and picture-in-picture security cam features.

 A built in camera will allow for an optional “Visual ID” profile feature, which sees the Amazon Echo Show 15 recognise a user standing in front of it, and tailor the information on screen to that user.